 In 2008 I turned to the work of the visionary artist Patric Blanc who began growing vertically in the 1970s using his home fish aquarium.
 Replicating the natural growth along cliffs and sloping surfaces, he created beautiful vertical gardens using nutrient water that flows over synthetic felt.
 Excited by the potential, I explored the slit-and-staple method Patric offered in his book, The Vertical Garden, where Blanc removes almost all the soil when planting.
 It quickly became clear that a mastery of botany would be required to provide proper water and nutrients hydroponically.
 Finding this far too difficult for the rest of us, I simplified the concept by pleating the felt and stapling it to a lightweight non-toxic plastic board to create easily plantable pockets and efficient to manufacture.
 I wrote and was granted a patent for the ‘Vertical Garden Panel’ filed Sep 2, 2010.

-I was committed to using sustainable manufacturing methods that I learned from William McDonough's book, Cradle To Cradle, so I worked with manufacturers to develop a synthetic growing medium I called Florafelt.
-Made from 100% recycled P.E.T. plastic bottles it is considered food-safe which will not only last indefinitely but can be re-melted to create other products.
+I was committed to using sustainable manufacturing methods that I learned from William McDonough's book, Cradle To Cradle, so I worked with manufacturers to develop a synthetic growing medium made from recycled plastic water bottles that I called Florafelt.
+This lightweight material will not only last indefinitely but can be re-melted to create other products.

 Florafelt Vertical Planters are proudly made in the USA from materials also made in the USA.
 Our team assembles planters and systems for happy customers throughout the world.

 There's nothing like the joy you feel when you fill a wall with plants.